jimorc/design_guidelines/README.md

 # Coding and Design Guidelines

+**This project has been terminated.
+For about the fourth time in my life, I have become too frustrated with C++ to continue this.**

+These guidelines also do not represent my current coding and design practices.
+I was waiting until they had stabilized before updating this project but now that point is moot.

 Good coding and design guidelines ensure that:

 * There is a consistent look to a project's code.